 When the local authority carries out a financial assessment for residential care they will ask about previously-owned assets, not just those that are owned currently.
 Remember that with a property, it is quite easy for the authorities to check the ownership ‘trail’.

-Of course, not all disposal of assets is deliberate deprivation - it might have nothing to do with care.
+Of course, not all disposals of assets are necessarily deliberate deprivation - it might have nothing to do with care, especially if there was no consideration of paying for the cost of care at that time.
 Your relative might want to give tax-free sums of money to children or grandchildren so that they can enjoy seeing them spend it, and to avoid inheritance tax.
 They might want to help family members who are struggling financially, or splash out on a well-deserved ‘holiday of a lifetime’ once they retire.

 When might disposal of assets be defined as 'deliberate'?